Mark-Ball/portfolio-site/README.md

 The website is intended as a showcase of my abilities as a software developer and designer.
 The most likely use of the website is to link alongside a traditional application for employment as evidence of ability.
 Additionally, employers or those leading other projects may chance upon the website and consider me for employment or inclusion in their projects.

 # Tech stack

-The website uses primarily HTML and CSS.
+- HTML is used for the content of all webpages

-HTML is used for the content of all webpages
+- CSS is used for the styling and positioning of elements.

-CSS is used for the styling and positioning of elements.
+- Netlify is used for web-hosting.

 # Project Management